tehranimilad/Cryptosis/README.md

 ```
 ### Major Hurdles/ Unsolved Problems:

-At the moment, the only unsolved problem is the connection to the Coingecko API is receiving a web-socket error, but the information is still being properly rendered on the pages.
-The website functions as it should, but the user might see a websocket error in the console due to issues with the providor of the API.
-I will be releasing an updated version of the website that will include a new API provider that will display similar data.
+The only issue I'm currently dealing with is that I'm using two different crypto API's, which causes some of the crypto data prices to reflect different prices.
+I'm planning on changing the API's so that all the crypto prices match.

-One major hurdle I dealt with was implementing Anime.JS, and optimizing the animations for various screen resolutions.
+One  hurdle I dealt with was implementing Anime.JS, and optimizing the animations for various screen resolutions.